SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 Settings" means the activators own haptics setting overrides this setting, and activator haptics are defaulted to off.
 Activators will be covered in more detail in chapter 4.

-*[ Mennenth's Notes: When dpad is being assigned especially to the steam controllers touch pads, putting this to anything other than off is HIGHLY recommended due to my previous recommendation to turn requires click to off.
-The haptic pulses take the place of the physical feedback an actual button would provide, which means they are crucial to getting the "touch dpad" to feel as good as possible.
-You can use the default "Use Activator Settings" mode, but you would want to adjust the haptics per activator from there.
-This can open up some interesting options for customizing the feedback you get, though if you want to keep things simple then I'd personally use the setting on the main dpad page. ]*

 ### Click Action